-Find out how the government spends money on a variety of federal programs – from food and housing to military and healthcare – in your state, county, and city.
-You can also see corresponding social indicators – such as health insurance coverage, poverty rates, and school district stats – that illustrate the impact of those dollars
+Find out how the government spends money on a variety of federal programs – from food and housing to military and healthcare – in your state and county.

 See the possibilities for how tax dollars from your state and city could be reallocated to different federal spending priorities.

 State Smart is NPP's comprehensive website that shows how federal funds impact all 50 states and the District of Columbia.
 Through this interactive publication, you can follow money from the federal level to your state through spending on government personnel, contracts, aid to individuals (such as food stamps and Medicare), and public assistance, as well as find out how much individuals and businesses in your state pay in federal taxes.

 Finally, you may also want to visit NPP's other interactive budget tools:

 In 2013, NPP updated our database with new data from USASpending.gov.
 This is currently the only government-provided source of local, program-level data about federal spending.